 If a pupil has been affected by inappropriate images or links on the internet it is important that it is not forwarded to anyone else.
-Schools are not required to investigate incidents.
-It is an offence under the Criminal Justice and Courts Act 2015 (www.legislation.gov.uk/ukpga/2015/2/section/33/enacted) to share an inappropriate image of another person without the individuals consent.
+Schools are not required to investigate incidents. offence under the Criminal Justice and Courts Act 2015 It is an (www.legislation.gov.uk/ukpga/2015/2/section/33/enacted) to share an inappropriate image of another person without the individual's consent.